The online Comment window has expired

 • Default_avatar

-Adrienne Jardetzky about 2 years ago
+Adrienne Jardetzky over 2 years ago

 I am extremely pleased that you are considering a resolution regarding Mills College.
 This is an important issue that deserves your attention.
 I am a Mills alum, class of 1980, and my mother is in the class of 1951.